minprog/programming-1/10 Lectures/09 Week 4 Wednesday/20 Wednesday.md

 how long the string is?
 Recall that strings end with the special \0 character, so we can just iterate until we find it.

-`compare-0.c` is buggy because it’s comparing the memory addresses of the two strings, not the strings themselves.
+`compare-0.c` is buggy because it's comparing the memory addresses of the two strings, not the strings themselves.
 Maybe `s` is stored at memory address 123 and t is stored at memory address 200.
-Since 123 does not equal 200, our program says they’re different strings.
+Since 123 does not equal 200, our program says they're different strings.

 ### `copy-0.c`

-Let’s take a look at a program that tries, but fails to copy a string:
+Let's take a look at a program that tries, but fails to copy a string:

 	#include <cs50.h>
 	#include <ctype.h>